Fronvo/site/.github/markdown/INTRODUCTION.md

 ## Features

+-   Custom profile Banner to make your profile come to life.

--   Communities.
-Gather all your friends in one and start chatting!
+-   Rooms.
+Add up to 15 of your Friends to one of those and start chit-chatting.

--   Ambient mode.
-Bring your profile to life with a custom banner (and illuminate it!)

--   Finding the app theme, let's say, a little boring..?
-Make your own or use shared ones from the Theme Marketplace.
-(SOON)
+-   Add a custom status to inform everyone your Friends what you're up to.

+-   Share Images, GIFs & Spotify songs to all of your Friends.

+-   Use custom themes from the Theme Marketplace and spice up your experience.

 -   Want to feel even more secure?
 Self-host this site AND [the Fronvo server](https://github.com/Fronvo/server) to invite your friends, securely.

+-   Almost no other platform comes close to Fronvo's speed.